karunakar1308/devops-interview-prep/panel-member-insights.md

 ### About DevOps Platform Administration:

-13. **"What's your vision for the ideal developer experience on the Humana DevOps platform?"**
+13. **"What's your vision for the ideal developer experience on the  DevOps platform?"**

 14. **"How do you measure success for platform engineering initiatives?"**